-- · The ASM Server. - · A client command line interface, (asm_cli).
+- The ASM Server. - A client command line interface, (asm\cli).

-For more information about the command line interface, see "Management from command line" on page 31.
+For more information about the command line interface, see Management from command line.

 Several graphical user interface-based utilities are available to configure and manage the ASM Server.
 These utilities are called the ASM configuration (UI) utilities, and run as a snap-in on the Microsoft Management Console (MMC).
-For information on how to use these utilities, see ""Configuring services and instances" on page 21".
+For information on how to use these utilities, see Configuring services and instances.